Harshit2807161/Tabular-and-Deep-Gittins-index-online-learning-/README.md

 Navigate to the `Fig 4 and 5` directory.
 These figures present a comparison between the DGN, Restart-in-i, and Retirement (QGI) algorithms.
 Run the scripts within this directory to generate the data and plots for these comparison figures.

-### Figure 6 and Supplementary Example

-Explore the `Fig 6` and `Supplementary example` directories for additional code and results presented in the paper's Figure 6 and supplementary materials.

-## Paper Reference

-A PDF of the accepted paper, "Learning Gittins Indices via Retirement: Tabular and Deep RL Approaches," should be available in this repository, potentially named `1571114374 paper.pdf`.

 ## Dependencies

 (While specific dependencies were not listed, typical Python libraries for RL and numerical computation would be required.
-Users may need to install libraries such as `numpy`, `scipy`, `tensorflow` or `pytorch` (for DGN/QWINN), and `matplotlib` for plotting.
+Users may need to install libraries such as `numpy`, `scipy`, `pytorch` (for DGN/QWINN), and `matplotlib` for plotting.
 It's recommended to use a virtual environment.)

 ```bash
 # Example of creating and activating a virtual environment